microsoft/vs-setup-samples/README.md

 Visual Studio Setup Configuration Samples
 =========================================

-The included samples show how to use the new setup configuration API for discovering instances of Visual Studio "15".
+The included samples show how to use the new setup configuration API for discovering instances of Visual Studio 2017 and newer.

 Visual Studio Instances
 -----------------------